dhs-gov/real_fake_detection/README.md

 - **Model-1:** This model is an image classifier that generates real vs fake scores.
 No explanations are provided.
 - **Model-2:** This model is an image classifier that generates real vs fake scores.
 No explanations are provided.
 - **Model-3:** This model is an image classifier that generates human vs artificial scores.
 No explanations are provided.
-- **Model-4:** This model is a general purpose vision model that generates real vs fake scores as well as explanations.
+- **Model-4:** This model is an LLM vision model that generates real vs fake scores as well as explanations.

 ## Dataset
 These tests use the [Roboflow Image Detection (Rake & Real) Dataset v1](https://universe.roboflow.com/1-3wzs6/image-detection-fake-real/dataset/1).
 Note that other image datasets, such as the [Kaggle 140k Real and Fake Faces](https://www.kaggle.com/datasets/xhlulu/140k-real-and-fake-faces) dataset may be considered for future tests.